waliks/cypress-e2e-tests-bytebank/README.md

 <img src="bytebank-initial-page.png" alt="Bytebank initial page" width="50%">

-Some characteristics best practices we may find in this cypress project:
+Some characteristics and best practices we may find in this cypress project:
 - Uses custom commands
 - Uses test-data for most of the selectors
 - Test cases written in gherkin style (GIVEN, WHEN, THEN)
 - Generates test data with fakerjs
 - Implements login via API
+- Uses cy.intercept() alnog with wait and aliases (instead of fixed waits)
+- Uses hooks properly
+- Tests are independent from each other
+- Sets a baseUrl and some other useful configs

 [Here's the app's Figma prototype](https://www.figma.com/file/YJydxY5H8gf5lPLyKWOBbY?embed_host=notion&kind=&node-id=80%3A199&t=rKQJYFpJUumrCTx1-1&viewer=1).